 The COVID-19 pandemic has exposed deeply entrenched inequities in cities across the United States.
 These inequities are the result of long-standing racial, economic, and social inequalities that existed prior to the pandemic.
 Over the course of the pandemic these inequities have manifested themselves as inequities in access to testing, in incidence, in hospitalization and in mortality related to COVID-19.
 In this dashboard we provide descriptive data of how COVID-19 related outcomes, and especially inequities in these outcomes, are evolving in the cities that are part of the Big Cities Health Coalition.
 We use available data to characterize, compare, and track inequities along three dimensions (1) across people within cities; (2) across neighborhoods within cities, and (3) across cities.
-You can find more details on our conceptual framework here, the indicators we use to measure inequities here, and the metrics we use here.
+Click the links for more details on our conceptual framework, indicators we use to measure inequities, and the metrics we use.
 We hope that these data may be useful to the cities as they continue to develop strategies to protect population health and promote health equity.

 This figure tracks trends in COVID-19 outcomes and presents various outcomes as percent of peak (% of the daily value relative to highest daily value for each outcome).
 Here we see that daily trends in deaths lag behind daily new cases by about two weeks.